Profile

 1989 Visited New Orleans (to make a TV commercial).

-1990 R.kawai, K.Shiga, Y.Ozaki and N.Ishida appeared at the Santa Rosa Dixie Jazz Festival, U.S.
+1990 R.Kawai, K.Shiga, Y.Ozaki and N.Ishida appeared at the Santa Rosa Dixie Jazz Festival, U.S.

 1991 Appeared at the Festa New Orleans Music Ascona, Switzerland (the first visit to Europe).